AlessiaConca/Topological_Quantum_Computation/README.md

 >ABSTRACT:

-This thesis provides a detailed description of the toric code model, which plays an important role in the eld of quantum computation as a paradigmatic example of quantum error correction code.
+This thesis provides a detailed description of the toric code model, which plays an important role in the field of quantum computation as a paradigmatic example of quantum error correction code.
 After a preliminary introductory section on spin observables in Quantum Mechanics, the rst chapter of the thesis contains the description of the model of the toric code Hamiltonian followed by the computation of its ground states and excited states,